maoratar1/SLAM/README.md

 - Cameras' extrinsic matrices between left and right cameras (Where the left camera is at the origin)
 - 3450 Frames.
-- Vehicle location during the ride.
+- Vehicle location during the ride - a ground truth to compare to.

 ### Stereo camera
 KITTI uses stereo camera with two or more lenses with a separate image sensor or film frame for each lens.
 This allows the camera to simulate human binocular vision, and therefore gives it the ability to capture three-dimensional images.
 So In our project when we say `Frame` when mean two images, for the left and the right cameras.

 ### Cameras' matrices
 Every camera has two matrices, extrinsic and intrinsic.